Police searching for armed suspects after Monday night shooting in Middletown

-Police are looking for suspects this morning in a shooting Monday night in Middletown.
+Police were searching for suspects on Tuesday after a shooting Monday night in Middletown.

 Officers responded to the 1300 block of Young Street about 10:20 p.m. for a report of a shooting and found a person with a gunshot wound to the chest.
 The person was transported to Atrium Medical Center.

+The male victim is expected to recover.
+He is being less that cooperative with the investigation, according to city officials.

-Officers are are looking for multiple people armed with guns who fled the scene in a white vehicle.
+Officers were looking for multiple people armed with guns who fled the scene in a white vehicle.

+In a 911 call that was obtained by The Journal-News, a female said: “Somebody has been shot.
+Please.
+Please.”

+She said four men entered her home, put a gun to her head and demanded: “Give me the money!”
+She told the dispatcher she knew nothing about any money.

 Anyone with any information is asked to contact the Middletown Police Department at 513-425-7700 or Detective Brook McDonald at 513-425-7745.